YA Fantasy WIP: 5 strangers flee their homes and fight corrupt mages and demons on their way to an ancient school. Pacific Rim+Middle Earth

 Gratuitous violence.
 Tactless story for the sake of being sensational.

-I don’t have a complete query since I’m still drafting the novel (currently at about 12K words).
+Query drafting in progress.
 There is one main character, but the book is told heavily in 5 POV’s.
 Here are a few details to get a feel for the story:

-A time traveler has nightmares about the world burning and bleeding.
+A thief with a talent for portals has nightmares about the world burning and bleeding.
 A spy makes deals with corrupt mages to find his sister’s killers.
 A shape-shifter, mistaken for a demon, wants revenge on her uncle.
 An inventor hides his forbidden blood magic from the authorities.
 An assassin fights the deadly poison coursing through his veins.
-These five strangers seek the scattered, magical pieces of a broken giant and unwittingly become part of a legendary, recurring battle against an ancient world-devouring monster.
+These five strangers are torn from their homes and fight demons and corrupt mages on their way to an ancient school.
+They stumble upon the scattered, magical pieces of a broken giant and unwittingly become part of a legendary, recurring battle against an ancient world-devouring monster.

 I’ve written a few novels and a handful of short stories.
 This current WIP is my most ambitious to date.
 I gravitate towards writing fantasy / urban fantasy.